taehyounpark/queryosity/docs/guide/variations.md

 # Systematic variations

-To specifying systematic variations on a column, provide the nominal argument and a mapping of variation name to alternate arguments to queryosity::dataflow::vary() instead of the usual queryosity::dataflow::define().
+To specifying systematic variations on a column, provide the nominal argument and a mapping of variation name to alternate arguments to `dataflow::vary()` instead of the usual `dataflow::define()`.

 ## Varying columns